.

 Real-Time Pathology Reporting Software and Laboratory Information Systems

-Often, as technology advances, an application that started as a “nice to have” can quickly become a “need to have.”
-That’s the case with data mining from an LIS system in healthcare
+Often, as technology advances, an application that began as a “nice to have” can quickly become a “need to have.”
+That’s the case with data mining from a healthcare LIS software.

 To learn more, we recently spoke with Joseph Guido, an Anatomic Pathology Consultant intimately familiar with pathology reporting software and how the best LIS systems supported by the best LIS software vendors can help labs remove deficiencies and grow efficiently.

-“Generally speaking, most dashboard widgets start with a conversation between the lab and LIS company developers that support the laboratory information system.
-It can be as simple as a design on paper submitted to the LIS lab vendors development team,” Guido said.
+“Generally, most dashboard widgets start with a conversation between the lab and LIS system developers.
+It can be as simple as a design on a piece of paper submitted to the lab vendors' development team,” Guido said.

-Practical LIS System Applications in Today’s Clinical Lab
+Practical Medical LIS System Applications for Today’s Clinical Lab

 As shown in the examples above, dashboard widgets provide a snapshot of the lab’s efficiency and productivity while enabling lab directors and managers to identify potential issues and take action before it’s too late.

-For instance, dashboard widgets can assist with client services by tracking client accounts and identifying negative trends.
+For instance, dashboard widgets can assist client services by tracking accounts and identifying negative trends.

-Here are a few other scenarios where dashboard widgets can make a positive difference in lab workflow management:
+Here are a few other scenarios where dashboard widgets can make a positive difference in pathology lab management:

-• Sample Tracking Status: A widget can be created to track the status of each sample from order inception to specimen processing to reporting.
+• Sample Tracking Status: A widget can be created to track the status of each sample from order inception to specimen processing, to reporting.
 In this scenario, the lab knows the number of specimens processed and the time needed to complete each step in each testing workflow.
-If there are identified bottlenecks, adjustments to workflows can be made.
+If there are identified bottlenecks, adjustments can be made.

 • Turnaround Time: A widget can be created to track the start and end times for each test or assay run by the lab.
 The data gathered can then be compared with target times.
 If a test consistently takes longer than expected for completion, the lab can drill down into the data to find out why.